Producer Spotlight — Mont58 Coffee

 The bags are delivered by courier bike.

-How do these coffee beans get to the UK?
-They are shipped by boat via a UK importer specialising in organic and fair trade green beans.
+The coffee is shipped by boat via a UK importer specialising in organic and fair trade green beans.

 The Art of Coffee Roasting